 In monitoring or adjusting the Option allotments, the Board or the Compensation Committee, as the case may be, takes into account its own observations on individual performance (where possible), its assessment of individual contribution to shareholder value and previous Option grants.
 The scale of Options is generally commensurate to the appropriate level of base compensation for each level of responsibility.
 The Board or the Compensation Committee will make these determinations subject to and in accordance with the provisions of the Plan.

-The Company granted an aggregate of 2,700,000 Options to its NEOs and directors in the financial year ended December 31, 2022.
+The Company did not grant any Options to its NEOs and directors in the financial year ended December 31, 2024.

 Director and Named Executive Officer Compensation